ShaikhBorhanUddin/End-to-End-NLP-Pipeline-for-AI-Generated-Text-Detection/README.md

 In contrast, the DistilBERT model performed significantly better.
 It achieved 2,114 true negatives and 2,038 true positives, while producing only 17 false positives and 7 false negatives.
 This resulted in a much higher accuracy of approximately 99.4%, showing that DistilBERT is far more effective at minimizing classification errors and providing more reliable predictions overall.

 ## Explainability

+Based on its superior overall performance and suitability for trouble-free deployment, the DistilBERT model was selected for decision visualization.
+Both LIME and SHAP were evaluated to visualize and interpret the model’s predictions.
+Some samples generated with LIME are included below.
+Due to high use of computational resources, number of features were restricted to 10 – 15.

 ## Applications